 Knowi also provides the following C9 tokens which can be used to identify the report on the Webhook headers.

-8. Click Test Run (optional) to send a test webhook alert to the chosen application.
+Click Test Run (optional) to send a test webhook alert to the chosen application.
+Here is an example of the results in JSON form:

 Slack integration allows you to trigger actions in your Slack channel(s) for a given condition triggered by an alert.
 When the condition is triggered, we'll send a message to a predefined channel(s) including the attachment of full data or conditional data depending on the options selected.